What can I do with a computer information systems associate degree?

 Do computer information systems require a lot of foundational math knowledge?

 Students pursuing an education and career in computer information systems do not necessarily need as much math expertise as other technology-based roles.
-While you'll want to be confident in some foundational math and problem-solving skills, your degree will focus on courses relevant to the work you'll actually do such as computer programming, building databases, and understanding networking protocols.
+While you'll want to be confident in some foundational math and problem-solving skills, your degree will focus on courses relevant to the work you'll actually do such as computer programming, software development, building databases, and understanding networking protocols.

 What courses will I take to earn the Computer Information Systems Degree?